 Over the calving period, traditionally the first two pens of calves through the operation show good health and growth.
-The third group onwards are commonly seen to have poorer health and restricted growth rates.
-The opportunity to run two separate groups one after the other, from the challenging third group onwards, has allowed us to assess Mylo performance and assess economic benefits.
+The third group onwards are commonly seen to have poorer health and restricted growth rates due to scours or other ailments.
+The opportunity to run two separate groups one after the other, from the challenging third group onwards, has allowed us to assess Mylo performance and assess animal health input costs.

-Aim: The trials aimed to determine the effect of Mylo, a feed supplement, on the weaning weight of calves, and to observe differences in health of those calves.
+Aim: The trials aimed to determine the effect of Mylo, a feed supplement, on the weaning weight of calves, and to observe differences in health indicators of those calves.